drnaida/rsschool-machine-learning-course/README.md

 Solution is in the my-tryings.ipynb file in this branch bonus-task-cover-type.

-# #2 Solution is my solution with a very crusial idea I took from public kaggle
+# #2 Solution is my solution with an idea I took from public kaggle about splitting my extra tree classifier

-Screenshot:
+Screenshot: !()[second_solution.PNG]

-Solution is in the my-tryings.ipynb in another branch named bonus-task-2.
+Solution is in the my-tryings_with_splitted_extra_trees.ipynb in another branch named bonus-task-2.